carpentries/workbench-docker/README.md

 ## Current Known Issues

 - Building images locally from scratch are likely not to work on Mac M* (M1, M2, etc), but should be fine on Mac Intel
-- The container currently runs as root, so any files written to the mounted lesson volume will be owned on the host by root
+- The container currently runs as root, so any files written to a mounted lesson volume will be owned on the host by root.
+  This can be avoided by using named volumes, documented below.

 ## Prerequisites